Reliance Nippon Life Asset Management says plans IPO in 2017/18

-MUMBAI India's Reliance Nippon Life Asset Management Ltd said on Wednesday it plans to list on the stock exchanges this financial year through an initial public offering of shares.
+MUMBAI (Reuters) - India's Reliance Nippon Life Asset Management Ltd said on Wednesday it plans to list on the stock exchanges this financial year through an initial public offering of shares.

 The company, which is one of India's biggest fund houses with about $55 billion in assets under management, said it will sell a minimum 10 percent stake in the IPO.